JohannesHupfeld/CookBook/spec.md

 - [x] Include at least one belongs_to relationship on another model (e.g. Post belongs_to User) recipe belongs_to a user
 - [x] Include user accounts with unique login attribute (username or email)
-- [] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
+- [x] Ensure that the belongs_to resource has routes for Creating, Reading, Updating and Destroying
-- [x] Ensure that users can't modify content created by other users
+- [x] Ensure that users can't modify content created by other users Dont show edit or delete links, used helper methods in controller to ensure edit and delete actions can only happen if current user owns it.
-- [x] Include user input validations
+- [x] Include user input validations cant create a blank user or recipe
 - [] BONUS - not required - Display validation failures to user with error message (example form URL e.g. /posts/new)
-- [] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code

 Confirm
 - [] You have a large number of small Git commits